nyu-software-engineering/web-app-exercise/instructions.md

 Teams must create a public channel in the course Discord server to use for team communication

 - teams are expected to self-organize and create and join the channel themselves
+- name the Discord channel after your team, e.g. `team-7`.

 ### Product vision statement